luneo7/cas-overlay-lucas/README.md

 With the default configuration the login/password is a static list with the following credential, username casuser and password Mellon, so you might want to add a LDAP auth or another method and configure it in the cas.properties file.
+You also might want to change reCAPTCHA credentials in the cas.properties file.